-With a probable Fed rate increase looming, investors across many markets are crunching numbers and tossing out their analysis of what the increase will mean as 2017 hits and a new President takes office.
+With a probable Fed rate increase looming, investors across many markets are crunching numbers and tossing out their analysis of what the increase will mean as 2023 hits.

 What typically happens when interest rates increase is there is a simultaneous increase in demand for short-term bonds.
 One of those most popular short-term bonds is the 10-year Treasury bond, which is highly correlated to another major market that investors will be closely watching: mortgage rates.

 In general, when bond yields go down, it creates an easier opportunity for those looking for mortgage loans.

 The tricky thing, however, about the mortgage market is that it’s so interdependent on outside factors that those within the mortgage industry have little control over.
 This is the case when it comes to how the Fed interest rate increase impacts mortgage rates – specifically for its impact on 10-year Treasury bonds.

 But why does the change in Treasury bond rates have an impact on the mortgage market?
 Will there be a Fed rate increase?

 To start, it’s about investors and where they want to stash their money.

 As Federal Reserve Economic Data shows, the correlation between mortgage interest rates and Treasury bond rates is strong, but just how strong can better be understood by examining how investors view 10-year Treasury bonds versus mortgage-backed securities.
 The reason mortgage rates are correlated with is because, according to Investopedia, 30-year mortgage rates actually have an average life of around seven years (Homeowners make payments, refinance their mortgages and then sell their homes).
 That life cycle time explains why there is a correlation between mortgage rates and the 10-year Treasury bond.